F1-SQL/f1-sql/README.md

 # Formula One Database
-The Formula One database is developed and maintained for education and demonstration purposes using open source Formula One Data.
+The Formula One Microsoft SQL Server database is developed and maintained for education and demonstration purposes using open source Formula One Data freely available from the [Ergast API](https://ergast.com/mrd/)

 * Open Source
 * Free